Skip to main content

 Abstract

-We study the consequences of weakening shareholder primacy using Nevada Senate Bill 203 as a quasi-natural experiment.
-A difference-in-differences analysis shows that, instead of improving their governance in response to the Bill to reassure capital providers, affected firms experience a governance deterioration.
-As a result, the Bill causes a drop in the valuation of firms incorporated in Nevada.
-The Bill has significant real effects through the investment channel, leading firms to make more but worse acquisitions and reducing the efficiency of capital expenditures and R&D. Weakening shareholder primacy does not improve how stakeholders are treated, as ESG performance worsens.
+We study the economic consequences of weakening shareholder primacy using Nevada Senate Bill 203 as a quasi-natural experiment.
+A difference-in-differences analysis shows that affected Nevada firms experienced a decline in firm value of more than 4%, as measured by Tobin’s q.
+Rather than responding with stronger governance to reassure capital providers, affected firms worsen their governance.
+We document significant real effects through the investment channel: treated firms undertake worse acquisitions and exhibit reduced efficiency in both capital expenditures and R&D spending.
+Furthermore, weakening shareholder primacy does not improve how stakeholders are treated, as environmental and social performance worsen.